trobicho/vox_map_converter/README.md

 # vox_map_converter
 Convert voxel format from 'https://drububu.com/miscellaneous/voxelizer' txt to a more compact form.

-Single source file no dependencies.
+Single source file only the standard c library

 ## Format